xxFREESHROUDxx/e2ee-chatapp-backend/README.md

  - For End-to-end Encryption (E2EE), I have made use of the [Signal Protocol](https://github.com/signalapp/libsignal-protocol-javascript) at the client side.
  - Refer [this](https://github.com/abhaykumar1415/realtime_chat_react) link for downloading the Client Application.

-#### Note: This application is completely for experimental purpose.
+**Please Note:** This application is completely for experimental purpose.
 Since E2EE is not yet applicable on browsers, I have used local storage of clients for storing the respective decrypted messages and prekey bundles.
 Also, the flow of encrypted messages can be seen in the Browser's console-> Network->Filter WS-> Header & messages.

 ## Technology Stack
  - NodeJS